ethereum/ethereum-org-website/src/content/nft/index.md

 ## The internet of assets {#internet-of-assets}

 NFTs and Ethereum solve some of the problems that exist in the internet today.
 As everything becomes more digital, there's a need to replicate the properties of physical items like scarcity, uniqueness, and proof of ownership.
 Not to mention that digital items often only work in the context of their product.
-For example you can't sell an mp3 you've purchased, or you can't exchange one company's loyalty points for another platform's credit even if there's a market for it.
+For example you can't re-sell an iTunes mp3 you've purchased, or you can't exchange one company's loyalty points for another platform's credit even if there's a market for it.

 Here's how an internet of NFTs compared to the internet most of us use today looks...